katersonnbert/gitnotes/Linux.md

 - `$PATH` ... contains all directories which are included when looking for an executable

-## Important system folders under Linux:
+## Important system folders in Linux:

 ###  Global searchpath variable $PATH: